jerryevalentine/UCB-Project-1/README.md

 We started our analysis at a course granularity of analysis (such as car make or model) and provide statistical analysis and visualizations.
 Next, we then drilled down to a finer level of granularity, such as type of car (Truck, Sedan, Luxury, etc.).
 This methodology ensures that we can find the models with the highests r-values.

 ### Major Findings ###
-As we refined the regression models (course-to-finle granularity), our explanatory power increased (higher r-value).
+As we refined the regression models (course-to-fine granularity), our explanatory power increased (higher r-value).
 Table 1 below shows the progression from course to fine level analysis (left-to-right) for different explanatory variables.
 - The table below suggests a lineage regression model with many variables can have provide a very good model.
-- Row 1:  Shows how drilling-down from make, to make-model, to focusing on type, improves the r-value of the regression model.
+- Seperating trucks from cars allows for a better fitting regression line (green and purple) compared to a model fit to both types of vehicles (black)l

+Table 2 below shows the difference in sales price between all cars, luxury and economy cars.
+- The table also suggests a lineage regression model with many variables can have provide a very good model.
-- Row 2:  Shows that focusing on luxury models versus economy models improves the r-value of the regression model.
+- Row 1:  Shows that seperating out economy and luxury cars improves the r-value when run against odometer.
-- Row 2:  Shows that age improves the r-value of the regression model.
+- Row 2:  Shows that seperating out economy and luxury cars improves the r-value when run against age.

 ## Table 1: Make-Model-Type